 In this way, all users share the same level of information.
 The result is a Distributed Database System in which users can quickly access data relevant to their tasks without interfering with the work of others.

 The key aspect of this process is that this copying of data must occur very frequently so that any new changes in one Database could be reflected throughout the Distributed System.
-Organizations use different types of Data Replication like Full Replication, Incremental Replication, and Log-based Replication depending on their needs, resources, and the extent of data they wish to copy.
+Organizations use different types of Data Replication strategies like Full Replication, Incremental Replication, and Log-based Replication depending on their needs, resources, and the extent of data they wish to copy.

-How does Data Replication work?
+How does Database Replication work?

-Data Replication is the process of copying the same data from one Database to different locations.
+Database Replication is the process of copying the same data from one Database to different locations.
 For example – data can be copied between 2 on-premises, between hosts in different locations, to multiple storage devices on the same host.
 This can even include Cloud-based hosts.
-Though many platforms can be used for Data Replication.
+Though many platforms can be used for Data Replication.It also involves different techniques like transferring data in bulk or batches and replication to be scheduled at intervals or should happen in real-time.
+All this is based on the business requirements and available resources.

-Why Database Replication is Important?
+Why is Database Replication Important?

 Database Replication is important because of the following reasons:

-• Disaster Recovery: In the case of Server loss, Data Replication provides disaster management as it gives a copy of the latest data changes.
+- Disaster Recovery: In the case of Server loss, Data Replication provides disaster management as it gives a copy of the latest data changes.

-• Server Performance: When data is being processed and run on multiple Servers instead of one, it makes data access very quick.
+- Server Performance: When data is being processed and run on multiple Servers instead of one, it makes data access very quick.
 Moreover, when all data read operations directs to a replica, admins can reduce processing cycles on the primary Server for more resource-exhaustive write operations.

-• Better Network Performance: Keeping copies of the same data in various locations can reduce data access latency as you can retrieve the required data from the location where the transaction executes.
+- Better Network Performance: Keeping copies of the same data in various locations can reduce data access latency as you can retrieve the required data from the location where the transaction executes.
 For example, users in Asian or European countries may face latency issues when accessing data from Australian data centers.
 However, placing a Replica of this data somewhere close to the user can enhance access times while balancing the load on the network.

-• Enhanced Test System Performance: Replication simplifies the distribution and synchronization of data for test systems that mandate quick accessibility for faster decision-making.
+- Enhanced Test System Performance: Replication simplifies the distribution and synchronization of data for test systems that mandate quick accessibility for faster decision-making.

 You have learnt how does database replication works.
 Now, let’s look into the benefits of the replication.